nul-one/fusecry/README.md

 Toggle will encrypt raw files and decrypt encrypted files and delete originals in the process.
 It asumes files with '.fcry' extension are encrypted ones.

+### fsck

+`fusecry fsck ROOT`
+ROOT is the source dir that is to be mounted.
+Make sure it is not mounted during fsck or you might get false-positive error detection.

 known deficiencies and limitations
 -------------------------